-- At closing, 25.19% of the provisional pool will comprise mortgage loans.
-Our base case default has been adjusted to address this risk. - Of the pool, 40.77 % was granted to developers and real estate.
-Within the top 20 borrowers, 11 correspond to real estate and construction, representing 8.64% of the provisional pool.
-We penalized this in our analysis. - Of the secured loans, 38.91% has a loan-to-value (LTV) ratio higher than 80%; these concentrations have been considered in our default analysis. - Of the provisional pool, 25.34% has a weighted-average grace period of 1.5 years.
-A payment shock penalty has been applied to reflect this risk. - Loans with bullet payments account for 18.02% of the pool.
-In addition, these loans have embedded payment shock risk, which has been appropriately sized for in our analysis. - There is borrower concentration risk within the pool, since the first four borrowers account for 12.11% of the pool, and the first 10 account for approximately 19.54%.
+- At closing, 24.79% of the final pool comprised mortgage loans.
+We adjusted our base case default to address this risk. - Of the pool, 41.65% was granted to developers and real estate.
+Within the top 20 borrowers, 12 correspond to real estate and construction, representing 15.23% of the final pool.
+We penalized this in our analysis. - Of the secured loans, 36.82% has a loan-to-value (LTV) ratio higher than 80%; these concentrations have been considered in our default analysis. - Of the provisional pool, 25.39% has a weighted-average grace period of 1.5 years.
+We applied a payment shock penalty to reflect this risk.

+- Loans with bullet payments account for 18.92% of the pool.
+In addition, these loans have embedded payment shock risk, which we sized for appropriately in our analysis. - There is borrower concentration risk within the pool, since the first two borrowers account for 7.61% of the pool, and the first 10 account for approximately 20.35%.
 We factored these relatively high concentrations into our analysis. - Collections from the loans are first credited to the originator's account, resulting in commingling risk.
 The collections are transferred to the issuer account within 24 hours of receipt, partially mitigating this commingling risk.
 We also factored this risk into our cash flow analysis.